 Water clarity is measured using a transparency disk (secchi disk) that is lowered into the water on the shaded side of the boat until it can no longer be seen.
 Clarity is measured every time the lake is sampled.
-This data is used by the MPCA, along with phosphorus and chlorophyll a, to assess the water quality of a lake.
+This data, along with phosphorus and chlorophyll a data, is used to assess the water quality of a lake.

 The ecoregion standard for secchi disk readings is greater than 1.4 meters (which is equal to about 4.6 feet).
-The figure to the lower right shows the secchi disk readings taken on Grand Lake during 2013, all of which are within the ecoregion standard.
+The figure to the lower right shows the secchi disk readings taken on Grand Lake during 2014, all of which are within the ecoregion standard.